jsoref/ingress-nginx/docs/enhancements/YYYYMMDD-kep-template.md

 ## Summary

 The `Summary` section is incredibly important for producing high quality user-focused documentation such as release notes or a development roadmap.
-It should be possible to collect this information before implementation begins in order to avoid requiring implementors to split their attention between writing release notes and implementing the feature itself.
+It should be possible to collect this information before implementation begins in order to avoid requiring implementers to split their attention between writing release notes and implementing the feature itself.

 A good summary is probably at least a paragraph in length.